SLO City Hall Finance & IT Offices

 Mission

-The mission of this project is to transform a dark, enclosed basement-level office suite into a bright, welcoming, and wellness-centered workspace.
-With limited natural light due to minimal high-set windows, we are enhancing the environment by incorporating daylight-simulating lighting—strategically placed throughout the space, near existing windows, and at mural locations—to brighten the office and elevate its atmosphere.
+The mission of this project was to transform a dark, enclosed basement-level office suite into a bright, welcoming, and wellness-centered workspace.
+With limited natural light due to minimal high-set windows, the design incorporated daylight-simulating lighting—strategically placed throughout the space, near existing windows, and at mural locations—to brighten the office and elevate its atmosphere.

-A key focus of the project is biophilia: integrating natural elements and light to promote a healthier, more energizing environment.
-By creating a more open and inviting layout, we aim to support employee well-being, productivity, and comfort.
+A key focus of the project was biophilia, integrating natural elements and light to promote a healthier, more energizing environment.
+By creating a more open and inviting layout, the design supports employee well-being, productivity, and comfort.

-In addition, we are addressing important accessibility concerns.
-The existing restrooms, located outside the suite and not ADA compliant, are being upgraded to meet current standards—ensuring the space is inclusive and functional for all..
+In addition, important accessibility concerns were addressed.
+The existing restrooms, located outside the suite and previously not ADA compliant, were upgraded to meet current standards—ensuring the space is inclusive and functional for all.

 Information Technology Office

-In the Information Technology Department’s space, our aim with our design is to support the team’s technical needs and day-to-day operations.
+The Information Technology Department’s space was designed to support the team’s technical needs and day-to-day operations.

-The design includes three private offices and accommodates a total of 22 staff members, including those in offices, open workstations, and at the help desk.
-The existing server racks will remain in their current location within the IT warehouse, as relocating them would exceed the project’s budget and scope.
+The layout includes three private offices and accommodates a total of 22 staff members, including those in offices, open workstations, and at the help desk.
+The existing server racks remained in their current location within the IT warehouse, as relocating them would have exceeded the project’s budget and scope.

-The selected color scheme, “Peaks and Creeks,” is being applied throughout the space to create a calming, professional environment that reflects the department’s focus on precision, innovation, and support.
+The selected color scheme, “Peaks and Creeks,” was applied throughout the space to create a calming, professional environment that reflects the department’s focus on precision, innovation, and support.

 Finance Office

-The layout includes five private offices, two of which are larger to accommodate meetings.
-The suite is planned to support a total of 17 staff members, with a mix of private offices, cubicles, and a staffed public counter.
-A lockable safe closet is being incorporated into the design as well.
+The final layout includes five private offices, two of which are larger to accommodate meetings.
+The suite was planned to support a total of 17 staff members, with a mix of private offices, cubicles, and a staffed public counter.
+A lockable safe closet was also incorporated into the design.

-The chosen color palette, “SLO Sunset,” is being used to bring warmth and vibrancy to the space, reinforcing the project’s focus on wellness, functionality, and a welcoming atmosphere.
+The selected color palette, “SLO Sunset,” brings warmth and vibrancy to the space, reinforcing the project’s focus on wellness, functionality, and a welcoming atmosphere.